 Three years ago, Simplex opted to take a more environmentally-friendly approach to its paint shop operations.
 In doing so, it made the conversion from solvent-based paint to waterborne paint (today, approximately 85% of the company's parts are coated with waterborne coatings).
 While the change allowed Simplex to meet its environmental requirements, the waterborne paint proved much less forgiving when it came to parts that were not thoroughly cleaned and pretreated.

 That meant revisiting the pretreatment system.
-At the time, Simplex was using a three-stage immersion tank system composed of a combination cleaner/phosphatizer, rinse and sealer.
-With the assistance of DuBois Chemicals, the company determined that the combined cleaner/phosphatizer was not effectively removing the heavy soils from the parts, compromising every subsequent step of the pretreatment and paint processes.
+At the time, Simplex was using a three-stage immersion tank system composed of a combination cleaner/DuBois Chemicals, Surface Finishing, the company determined that the combined cleaner/phosphatizer was not effectively removing the heavy soils from the parts, compromising every subsequent step of the pretreatment and paint processes.
 "We needed the part surfaces to be exceptionally clean for the sake of the UL approvals," says Dean Barnard, production and facilities manager at Simplex.
 "The three-stage system we were using just wasn't allowing for enough cleaning to take place."

 Complicating matters is the fact that the pretreatment system is housed in the same facility as the welding and grinding operations (Simplex works from several small interlinked buildings as opposed to a single, large plant)—not exactly the most pretreatment-friendly environment in the world.
 And since the paint line is in the building next door, parts had to be palletized and then transported to the paint line, widening the window of opportunity for flash rust to occur.

-Don Foutch, a sales representative with DuBois, suggested to Barnard that the pretreatment system should be expanded to a five-stage system, with separate tanks devoted to the alkaline wash and phosphatizing processes.
+Don Foutch, a sales representative with DuBois Chemicals, Surface Finishing, suggested to Barnard that the pretreatment system should be expanded to a five-stage system, with separate tanks devoted to the alkaline wash and phosphatizing processes.
 Doing so would allow for a more aggressive cleaner stage and would also allow for a second rinse stage to be included in the pretreatment.
 Foutch also recommended upgrading the seal stage to a more rust-prohibitive chemistry.

 Once the decision was made to develop a new pretreatment system, Barnard and his colleagues began speculating that maybe —perhaps given their company's experience with the design and fabrication of fluid storage and movement equipment—it was something they could build on their own.
 They sought, and received, approval from company management to develop the system as a "do-it-yourself" project.